-Cyanobacteria, also known as blue-green algae, are a common and natural part of the microscopic plants (plankton) in Lake Champlain and other Vermont waters.
+Cyanobacteria, also known as blue-green algae, are naturally found in fresh water in the U.S. and in Lake Champlain and other Vermont waters.
 Some types of cyanobacteria can release natural toxins or poisons (called cyanotoxins) into the water, especially when they die and break down.
 People and pets should stay away from cyanobacteria blooms.
-Learn more about cyanobacteria.
+Learn more about cyanobacteria

 Cyanobacteria monitoring has ended at most locations around Vermont.
 We will continue to share bloom reports that we receive.
-Be aware of changing conditions, and keep out of the water if you think cyanobacteria may be present.
+Be aware of changing conditions and keep out of the water if you think cyanobacteria might be present.

 Weekly drinking water test results

-The Vermont Department of Environmental Conservation (DEC) monitors long-term water quality at dozens of off-shore stations on Lake Champlain and recruits and trains volunteers on many other Vermont lakes.
+- Vermont Department of Environmental Conservation – monitors long-term water quality at dozens of off-shore stations on Lake Champlain and recruits and trains volunteers on many other Vermont lakes.

 - Vermont State Parks – monitors conditions at park swim areas.